 }

-Once configured, the server will start automatically when your MCP client needs it.
-For testing purposes, you can start the server manually:
+Once configured, the server starts automatically when your MCP client needs it.
+For testing, you can manually start it with:

 python server.py